2017 NCAA Division I women's basketball tournament

 The 2017 NCAA Division I women's basketball tournament was played from Friday, March 17 to Sunday, April 2, 2017, with the Final Four played at the American Airlines Center in Dallas, Texas on March 31 and April 2.
 This was the first time that the women's Final Four was played in Dallas and the first time since 2002 that the Final Four games were played on Friday and Sunday, rather than Sunday and Tuesday.
 South Carolina defeated Mississippi State to win the championship.

 Tennessee continued its record streak of making every NCAA women's basketball tournament at 36 consecutive appearances.
 UConn also continued its record streak of 10 consecutive Final Four appearances.

-2017 NCAA tournament schedule and venues
+Schedule and venues

 The first two rounds, also referred to as the subregionals, were played at the sites of the top 16 seeds, as was done in 2016.
 The following are the sites that hosted each round of the 2017 tournament.